Complaints Procedure – Information for Patients

 The Patient and Client Council

-Should you require any advocacy support throughout the Complaints Process, the Patient & Client Council is an organization who can provide you with the necessary support and advice.
+Should you require any advocacy support throughout the Complaints Process, the Patient & Client Council is an organisation that can provide you with the necessary support and advice.

 The Patient and Client Council